AvolitesLtd/TitanManual/docs/controlling-fixtures.md

 -   <Keys.SoftKey>Action Precedence</Keys.SoftKey> - Sets a two-stage action for presses of the <Keys.HardKey>Clear</Keys.HardKey> button:

-    - Selection With Programmer: <strong>(default)</strong> Any press of the button clears both the fixture selection and all fixture changes in the programmer
+    - Selection With Programmer: **(default)** Any press of the button clears both the fixture selection and all fixture changes in the programmer

     - Selection Then Programmer: If any fixtures are selected, fixture selection is cleared on button press.
 If no fixtures are selected then the programmer is cleared.